-For some reason, vegetables take on a whole new taste when served in an unexpected way, at least at our house.
-Take these zucchini ribbons, for example.
-They are smooth and silky, just like noodles.
-After they are sauteed in a little olive oil, garlic and rosemary, you might second guess whether you are in fact eating a new fangled pasta.
+It's the same experience with zucchini ribbon pasta.
+Thin strips of zucchini are smooth and silky, just like noodles.
+After they are sauteed in a little olive oil, garlic, and rosemary, you might second guess whether you're in fact eating a new-fangled pasta!

 Really...doesn't this plate of zucchini ribbons look a bit like spinach flavored pasta?
 And, no...I did not put on my sneaky mom hat and try to pass them off as such.
 I didn't have to.
 They looked so appetizing and the aroma was enticing, they got two thumbs up before they hit the table.

-Add olive oil to a large pan and heat over medium high heat.
-Next, add the minced garlic and rosemary to the pan and soften for a few minutes.
-Finally, add the zucchini ribbons.
+Add olive oil to a large pan and heat over medium-high heat.
+Next, add minced garlic and rosemary to the pan and soften for a few minutes.
+Finally, add zucchini ribbons to the pan.
 I can fit about a pound of zucchini into my pan at one time.
 Saute the zucchini for about 5 minutes.

 Sprinkle with a little salt, if desired.